cs573-22s/a2-DataVis-5ways/README.md

 ![Colors Chosen](img/colors.PNG)
 I couldn't base the brand's colors off of colors they're typically associated with because like I said previously, they tend to be only silver or maybe some blue as well.
 Either way, I can tell these colors apart, although the yellow and orange could stand to be a little further from each other.
+- **Bar Graph Legend**: I took the idea from a visualization we saw in class where I believe the legend of the graph also had a smaller line graph that showed information about the values being represented.
+I figured I could take that idea and create a bar graph showing the number of each type of car depending on the brand (see D3 example).
+I like this idea in general because it adds more meaning to the legend.
+It still tells you everything you would otherwise need to know but the graph makes it feel like there's less space being wasted.